 Periodization for Endurance Sports

-Endurance athletes like runners, cyclists, and triathletes often structure their year around key races.
+Endurance athletes like runners, cyclists, and triathletes often build their year around key races.
 A periodization plan might look like:

 - Base phase: Build aerobic capacity and efficiency